 The course consists of two subjects:

-- Practical Application Exercises with ANSYS Mechanical.
+- Practical Application Exercises and Self-Paced Videos with ANSYS Mechanical.

 The documentation for both subjects is in English.
 The content of each subject is detailed below.

 - 1st Subject: ANSYS Mechanical Linear and Nonlinear Dynamics

 The ANSYS Mechanical training notes are structured into the following chapters:

 - Lecture 1: Introduction

 - Lecture 2: Damping